'Information security is especially relevant to SMEs, because cyber attacks and hacking are on the rise'

 Head of IT Security at Konica Minolta Business Solutions Deutschland GmbH

-Director of the IT Security Competence Centre, Konica Minolta Business Solutions Deutschland GmbH
+Manager Competence Center & Professional Services IT-Security, Konica Minolta Business Solutions Deutschland GmbH

 Why is data security so important to SMEs?